Sex work: Mental health care

 Traumatic sexual events and violence put sex workers at a higher risk for mental health disorders.
 Women in sex work have a higher chance of suffering mental health disorders, and the chance is even greater for those who are women in minority groups including the LGBTQ+ community.
 A study performed in 2010 concluded that women in sex work were more likely to exhibit signs of PTSD (13%), anxiety (33.7%), and depression (24.4%).
 Women in sex work experience more obstacles and barriers to gaining mental health care despite their increased risk due to stigma, lack of access to insurance, lack of trust from health care professionals and misogyny.
 A study examining the institutionalized barriers to healthcare faced by female sex workers was conducted in Canada in 2016.
 The study yielded the finding that about 70% of female sex workers experience one or more institutional barriers to healthcare.
-These institutional barriers included long wait times, limited hours of operation, and biased treatment or discrimination on behalf of health care providers.
+These institutional barriers included long wait times, limited hours of operation, and biased treatment or discrimination by health care providers.

 Primary health care

 Sex workers are less likely to seek health care or be eligible to seek health care due to negative stigma.
-Women in sex work are disproportionally treated worse in health care settings.
+Women in sex work are disproportionately treated worse in health care settings.
 It is a minimal necessity that women in sex work have access to frequent STI testing and treatment, but it is essential that sex workers have the equal access for regular primary care for other ailments as non-sexworkers.
 UNAIDS researched the percentage rates of accessible prevention services for sex workers in 2010 around the world and concluded that 51% did not have access.
-Another obstacle for sex workers to gain health care services is that many are unable to, or unwilling to disclose their profession on required medical paperwork making them ineligible to receive medical care.
+Another obstacle for sex workers to gain health care services is that many are unable to, or unwilling to, disclose their profession on required medical paperwork, making them ineligible to receive medical care.

 The population of sex workers has been targeted by the public health industry as a population that has a high risk of HIV infection.
 This concept is used to strategize marketing materials to sex workers about health resources, but it has been found to actually add to stigma and discrimination of sex workers, further delegitimize prostitution as a source of income, hinder effective health interventions, and perpetuate the idea that being a sex worker is a risk factor for disease.
 Public health care initiatives that prioritize HIV prevention among sex workers and portray sex workers as a vulnerable population overshadow the rights of sex workers and the legitimacy of sex work as a functional occupation.
 The title "sex worker" itself was introduced in an attempt to break the association by healthcare industries that links female prostitutes with dirty, immoral, and diseased identities.